FAQAll of your frequently asked questions are answered here

 Future Sounds travels throughout south and central Texas.
 We have traveled north to Fredericksburg, south to Brownsville, east to Austin, Houston, Nacogdoches, Galveston and west to Uvalde.
 We have a 30 mile radius around San Antonio where a travel charge is not incurred.
 The entertainment travel charge beyond the 30 mile radius is a dollar per mile.
 Destination weddings are not out of the question.
 All our past weddings we have been within the great state of Texas.
 Wedding receptions outside the state would incur travel and overnight hotel expenses.
 Details about travel are available on the bottom of the packages page.

 Future Sounds offers a variety of music for your reception.
-The core music library can be viewed on this site by clicking here.
-Our master Future Sounds library contains over 100,000 titles.
-Many of these titles are not listed in the online database.
-Albums with less popular titles that are more specific to an era or genre of music were excluded from the online listing.
-View the music page on this site for a specific core listing.
-The majority of our music files are clean or radio edits allowed by the FCC.
+The core music library can be viewed on this site on the music page.
+The majority of our music files are clean or radio edits.
 If you prefer unedited versions or explicit versions of your favorite music, please let us know.
 I'm not paid to judge the music you or your guests choose/request nor be the the moral authority for the event.
-You are able to set these parameters or filters on the music page of the format guide or with a simple note directly to us.
+You are able to set these parameters on the format guide or with a simple note directly to us.
 We are more than happy to abide by your guidelines.
 Also, check your venue contract regarding certain types of music and language rules.

 Yes!
 You are more than welcome to make a list of songs you would like to hear during the reception.
 An average of 15 to 18 songs are played an hour.
 In a four hour period, 60 to 75 songs can be played depending on the type of music and other non-music events scheduled during the reception.
 It is best if you pick a few requests to give us a direction for the event and leave room for us to adjust the music style accordingly to you and your guest mood.
 The mood of your guest is difficult to forecast.
 Regardless, pick a few requests and plan ahead to modify your requests if necessary.
 View the music page for more suggestions for selecting and organizing your music request.